Skip to main content

 Source code, configuration options, and local development instructions

-Both MCP servers and all eight skills are registered automatically.
+Both MCP servers and all seventeen skills are registered automatically once the plugin is installed.

 Manual install — clone the repo into Cursor’s local plugins directory:

 Restart Cursor.
-The plugin loads skills from .claude/skills/ (via Cursor’s Claude Code compatibility layer) and MCP servers from .mcp.json.
+The plugin loads skills from skills/ and MCP servers from .mcp.json, as declared in .cursor-plugin/plugin.json.

 OpenCode distributes via npm.
 Add the plugin to your opencode.json: